 Calgary is the closest airport to Banff National Park, and you will love visiting the Canadian Rockies in the winter.

 The crisp air and snow-capped mountains make for a truly magical experience.
-There are plenty of winter activities to enjoy, from snowshoeing and cross-country skiing to ice skating and sleigh rides.
+There are plenty of winter activities to enjoy, from snowshoeing and cross country skiing trails to ice skating and sleigh rides.

 And of course, no visit would be complete without taking a dip in the Banff hot springs.